Thatteem Mutteem: Season 1

 K. P. A. C. Lalitha and Manju Pillai play the role of the mother-in-law and the daughter-in-law respectively.
 The mother-in-law outwits her daughter-in-law and is always ready to start a fight with her and the daughter-in-law rises to the occasion.
 Jayakumar plays Manju's husband who is a government officer unwilling to go to work and who lives on his mother's pension.
 Their children Kannan and Meenakshi were played by real-life siblings Siddharth and Bhagyalakshmi Prabhu.
 They were cast after the show creators were impressed by their performance in the reality TV show Veruthe Alla Bharya on Mazhavil Manorama, in which their parents were contestants.
 Bhagyalakshmi was studying in class 11 when she received the offer, she is a nursing graduate in real-life and in the show too.
 The children are one of the main attractions in the series as they frequently instigate fights between the two women.
 Naseer Sankranthi plays the role of Kamalasanan who is the best friend of Mahakavi Arjunan (Arjunan) and old classmate of Sahadevan, who boasts that he will be the Panchayat Member in the upcoming years.

 Reception

-The series is running successful.
+The series is successful.
 Thatteem Mutteem is considered special because the show is recorded using "spot dialogue".
 This technique creates a natural sound and appearance.
 The artists behave as in real situations.
 In addition, the performance is natural and simple and the series is related to the current reality that led to its success.